 Duratation: 02:01 hrs

-The Eurostar is the only high-speed train with direct links from the UK to France and Belgium.
-The service runs to Paris, Lille and Brussels.
-Running through Channel Tunnel from King’s Cross St. Pancras in London.
+The Eurostar is the only high-speed train with direct routes from the United Kingdom to France, the Netherlands and Belgium.
+Eurostar destinations include Paris, Amsterdam, Brussels and Lille—all reachable from St. Pancras International in London via the Channel Tunnel.

 The standard ticket type is cheapest.
 Standard ticket type holders can take up to two bags of luggage for free.
 Passengers can also enjoy free wifi at St Pancras, as well as seat selection.
 Its best advised to book in advance, as Standard tickets tend to sell out fast.

 Business premier ticket holders can take advantage of all the benefits above.
 Plus, a free meal onboard and complimentary magazines.
 This type of Eurostar ticket allows flexible travel.
 As well as a dedicated ticket office, 10-minute check-in and a taxi booking service.